 - Learn more about the problem they experience, to help you think about other ways you could support them.
 Our website provides lots of information about different types of mental health problems, including pages on what friends and family can do to help.
 You can also read our information on seeking help for a mental health problem.

 What can I do if someone doesn't want my help?

 If you feel that your colleague is clearly struggling but can't or won't reach out for help, and won't accept any help you offer, it's understandable to feel frustrated.
 But it’s important to accept that they are an individual, and that there are always limits to what you can do to support another person.

 - Be patient.
 You won’t always know the full story, and there may be reasons why they are finding it difficult to ask for help.

 - Offer support and reassurance.
 Let them know you support them and you'll be there if they change their mind.

 - Inform them how to seek help when they're ready.
-For example, you could show them our information on seeking help for a mental health problem, which includes details about search and rescue service-specific organisations that could help.
+For example, you could show them our information on seeking help for a mental health problem, which includes details about ambulance service-specific organisations that could help.

 - Look after yourself, and make sure you don't become unwell.